nathakritbc/nestjs-hexagonal-architecture-typeorm/docs/ai-specs/ai-agent-spec.md

 - Use Vitest as the testing framework
 - Mock external dependencies properly
 - Achieve good test coverage (aim for >80%)

+### TDD Workflow
+- Red → Green → Refactor: write a failing test first, make it pass with minimal code, then refactor safely.
+- Start with UseCase specs in `applications/usecases` before implementing the UseCase.
+- Add Domain specs in `applications/domains` only when the domain contains business methods.
+- Keep tests focused (AAA: Arrange, Act, Assert) and independent from infrastructure.
+- Run tests continuously with `pnpm test:watch`; check coverage with `pnpm test:cov`.

 ### Authentication & Authorization
 - Use JWT tokens with Passport.js strategy